 The Berlinische Galerie is a museum for art, photography, and architecture in Kreuzberg, Berlin.
 It’s one of the city’s newest museums.
-As of 2019, it’s host to a wonderful centenary exhibition of Bauhaus artifacts.
+In 2019, it was host to a wonderful centenary exhibition of Bauhaus artifacts.

 One example of these case studies – and my personal favorite – is the famous geometric tea infuser designed by Marianne Brandt – stylish but essentially practical.

 If you want to visit the Berlinishce Galeria, avoid the lines by getting a skip-the-line ticket in advance.

 Find more details and buy your card here.

 The iconic Bauhaus Archive in the Tiergarten is unfortunately under renovation and modernization, to be completed for a big reopening in 2022 to fully commemorate the centenary.
 However, the Bauhaus Archive museum has opened a temporary exhibition in Charlottenburg, which still has much to offer.